North Korea fires two short-range missiles, U.S. still open to dialogue

 The test came just days after U.S. Secretary of State Antony Blinken vowed to work to denuclearize North Korea and criticized its “systemic and widespread” human rights abuses while in Seoul with the U.S. Defense Secretary.

-North Korea has refused to engage with repeated behind-the-scenes U.S. diplomatic overtures since mid-February, calling it a “cheap trick.”
+North Korea has refused to engage with repeated behind-the-scenes U.S. diplomatic overtures since mid-February, calling them a “cheap trick”.

-The officials said there had been “very little dialogue or interaction” with North Korea since a failed summit between former President Donald Trump and North Korean leader Kim Jong Un in Hanoi in February 2019, but they do not see the latest missile test as “closing the door” for talks.
+The officials said there had been “very little dialogue or interaction” with North Korea since a failed summit between former President Donald Trump and North Korean leader Kim Jong Un in Hanoi in February 2019, but they did not see the latest test as “closing the door” to talks.

 Ha Tae-keung, a South Korean lawmaker, said Seoul and Washington had agreed not to announce their detection of the missile test, citing a briefing by intelligence officials.